radhikap0107/VTON/README.md

 - [SHCP (LIP)](https://drive.google.com/file/d/1k4dllHpu0bdx38J7H28rVVLpU-kOHmnH/view)
 - [SHCP (Pascal)](https://drive.google.com/file/d/1E5YwNKW2VOEayK9mWCS3Kpsxf-3z04ZE/view)

+The notebook provides a sequential walkthrough of how the pipeline runs.
 The end to end pipeline can be run by uncommenting and modifying the final cell in the notebook.
-The notebook provides a sequential walkthrough of how the pipeline runs.
+The notebook also include code to create and launch the gradio board.
+A live demo can be found at [this link](https://843392ebe46f2db6eb.gradio.live/).

 ---